 Spending the money on dental implants is an investment in your long term dental health.
 Investing in a bridge or dentures will not prevent bone loss and only provides a cosmetic tooth replacement.

 Having dental implants put in means that your replacement teeth feel, look and work just like the natural teeth in your mouth.
 You can bite and chew with the same force as your natural teeth, and smile with confidence without worrying about your dentures slipping around.
+Consider booking with a dentist that offers free consultation to have all your questions answered!

 Remember though, that when you invest in implants, it’s not just a financial commitment.
 You also need to commit to a higher level of dental hygiene and care, to ensure that your implants can last for the rest of your lifetime, and that you can get maximum value and benefit from them.